 This will serve about two people as a main with a side salad or four people as a side.
 You could also add in some other types of potatoes, just make sure you cut them into bigger pieces if you’re doing sweet potatoes as they bake faster then normal ones.
 I’m thinking of doing more practical, quick and easy recipes going forward to keep the consistency back to what it was at one recipe (at least) per fortnight.
 Is there anything that you’d like to see me share more of?
 Desserts, sides, salads?

 Potatoes are such a diverse vegetable.
-We always have some in the house that I buy from the farmers markets on a Sunday morning.
+We always have some in the house that I buy from the farmer’s markets on a Sunday morning.
 I just buy whatever is available at the time.
-For this recipe, it really doesn’t matter what type of potato you use.
-I normally also leave the skin on as there is plenty of nutrients in the skin.
-Just use a veggie brush to wash off the soil and they’re ready to go!
+For this recipe, it doesn’t matter what type of potato you use.
+I usually also leave the skin on as there is plenty of nutrients in the skin.
+Just use a veggie brush to wash off the soil, and they’re ready to go!

-As it’s winter now in Australia, this is such an awesome dish to be making.
+As it’s winter now in Australia, this is such an awesome dish to make.
 We would probably have this on a rotation at least once a week.
 As I tend to mix it up with different salads or other additions as mentioned above.
-Please let me know what you think of this recipe, it’s been a while since I’ve shared one!
+Please let me know what you think of this recipe.
+It’s been a while since I’ve shared one!

 - Around 900gr potatoes

 - ¼ cup high heat oil - I use rice bran oil

 - 1.5 tbsp curry powder

 - Hot paprika powder or cayenne pepper to taste